pnp/blog/content/weekly-agenda/22-10-24/index.md

 ## Upcoming events

-Please take the opportuntiy to join these great conferences organized by the best community in tech across the world.
+Please take the opportunity to join these great conferences organized by the best community in tech across the world.
 There are online and in-person options.

 * [Power of the Cloud](https://powerofthecloud.net/) - October 21, Toronto, Canada
 * [M365 Friday Cincinnati](https://www.communitydays.org/event/2022-10-21/m365-friday-cincinnati) - October 21, Online